 If employers who report and remit premiums annually find, during the year, that their estimate of insurable earnings submitted to the WSIB is not accurate, they must revise it immediately.

-Reporting and changing payment frequencies
+Changing reporting and payment frequencies

 Depending on the amount of insurable earnings, employers are required to report insurable earnings and pay premiums either monthly, quarterly or annually.
 The WSIB will consider, in exceptional circumstances and at its sole discretion, deviations to the reporting and payment frequency schedule.